RohinPat/Reversi/src/README.txt

 - **View Package:**
   - `BoardRenderer.java`: Responsible for visually rendering the game board, providing users with a view of the current game state.

+- **Controller Package:**
+  - `HumanPlayer.java`: Used to represent a human player for when interacting the game which will allow for manual inputs to the game
+  - `AIPlayer.java`: Used to represent an AI player that is interacting the game which will be further implemented with logic to help it decide what move to execute

+- **Player Interface:**
+  - This codebase is structured to support both human and AI players in the game of Reversi through a Player interface.
+  - This interface mandates the implementation of two key methods: makeMove(ReversiModel model) for executing a game move, and
+  - getPlayerType() for identifying the player's type.
+Human players will interactively provide input for their moves,
+  - while AI players will implement a strategy to determine and execute the best possible move.
+  - This also opens the possibility for seamlessly adding new AI difficulties and profiles to play against.